membraneframework/membrane_core/README.md

 ---

-Multimedia processing framework that focuses on reliability, concurrency and scalability.

 Membrane is a versatile multimedia streaming & processing framework.
 You can use it to build a media server of your need, that can:
 - stream via WebRTC, RTSP, RTMP, HLS, HTTP and other protocols,
 - transcode, mix and apply custom processing of video & audio,